StatisticalRethinkingJulia/SR2StanPluto.jl/README.md

 Note: `d` is reserved for a combination Soss/DynamicHMC, `sl` is reserved for Stan models using the `logpdf` formulation and `m` for Mamba.

 The notebooks containing the clips are stored by chapter.
+In addition to clips, in the early notebook chapters (0-3) it is also shown how to create some of the figures in the book, e.g. `Fig2.5s.jl` in `notebooks/chapter/02`.

 Special introductory notebooks have been included in `notebooks/intros`, e.g.
 `intro-stan/intro-stan-01s.jl` and `intro-R-users/distributions.jl`.

-In addition to clips, in the early notebook chapters (0-3) it is shown how to create the figures in the book, e.g. `Fig2.5s.jl` in `notebooks/chapter/02`.

 Great introductory notebooks showing Julia and statistics ( based on the [Statistics with Julia](https://statisticswithjulia.org/index.html) book ) can be found in [StatisticsWithJuliaPlutoNotebooks](https://github.com/StatisticalRethinkingJulia/StatisticsWithJuliaPlutoNotebooks.jl).